-The following guest post is courtesy of Amir Vaknin, CEO at SpotOption.
+The following article was written by Amir Vaknin, CEO at SpotOption.

 In 2009, a person or group of persons working under the pseudonym, Satoshi Nakamoto, released the world’s first cryptocurrency, called Bitcoin.
 While the idea of a currency beholden to no nation or bank was exciting enough, the entire online trading industry soon realized that the underlying creation – called blockchain technology – held the power to be a game-changer across industries and could create cause and effect ripples of such magnitude that it is probably impossible to predict the ultimate impact on our politics, economics, and society in general.
 For now, the focus is on how it will change the trading game.